jasonmm/compojure-wiki/Destructuring-Syntax.md

-Compojure supports two sorts of destructuring.
-The Clojure kind, as one might use in the `let` [special form](http://clojure.org/special_forms), and a Compojure-specific kind designed for parsing parameters from a request map.
+Compojure supports two sorts of destructuring:

+ 1. The Clojure kind, as one might use in the `let` [special form](http://clojure.org/special_forms), and
+ 2. a Compojure-specific kind designed for parsing from the request map:
+      * query string (and form) parameters, and
+      * portions of the url path;

+## Regular Clojure Destructuring

 If you supply a map or symbol, Clojure's destructuring syntax will be used on the Ring request map.
 For example, here is how you'd bind a specific parameter to a variable using the Clojure syntax: